 PPC Research – Find the paid keywords and ads of your competitors, and identify the problems (if any) in your PPC campaigns.
-It allows you to analyze the paid campaigns of your competitors that help you to optimize your ads for better results.
+It allows you to analyze your competitors’ paid campaigns that help you optimize your ads for better results.

 Batch Analysis – Metrics such as visibility, traffic, keywords, ads, new keywords, lost keywords, improved keywords, etc., can be compared up to 100 domains simultaneously.
 Additionally, you can export all the generated data in a spreadsheet format.

-Infographics – Infographics section will generate the data in a form of charts (which can be saved as an image).
-The charts include visibility, organic keywords, search engine traffic, and the total number of ads in PPC.
+Infographics – Infographics section will generate the data in the form of charts (which can be saved as an image).
+The charts include visibility, organic keywords, search engine traffic, and the total number of PPC ads.

 2. URL Analysis